-- 1. Only the components that fit the nominal study of 120 ECTS are curricular. - 2.
-Whether or not to allow extracurricular components is a decision of the education management.
+1. Only the components that fit the nominal study of 120 ECTS are curricular.

+- 2. Whether or not to allow extracurricular components is a decision of the education management.
 If extracurricular components are allowed and taken, it should be made clear to the Board of Examiners beforehand that they will be extracurricular. - 3.
-In case it has not been indicated what the extracurricular components are, and the student has more than 180 ECTS, the chronologically, first components obtained that constitute a valid program are considered the curricular components, the other component(s) the extracurricular ones.
-If a component can be removed from the program (last first) and while resulting in a valid programme of at least 180 ECTS, that component is considered extracurricular.
+In case it has not been indicated what the extracurricular components are, and the student has more than 120 ECTS, the chronologically, first components obtained that constitute a valid program are considered the curricular components, the other component(s) the extracurricular ones.
+If a component can be removed from the program (last first) and while resulting in a valid programme of at least 120 ECTS, that component is considered extracurricular.
+Failed courses are always included in the GPA calculation (see Article 2.9 paragraph 1).